Skip to main content

 How the root user differs from other users

 The root userRoot user The individual who creates the identity.
 For corporate identities, the root user needs to be a legal representative of the corporate such as a director or a representative who has the power of attorney over the company.
 For consumer identities, the root user is the owner of the identity.
 Every identity must always have one root user. is also an authorized userAuthorized User An individual that has been invited by the root user to manage an identity's instruments and transactions.
 They are not the legal owner of the identity but can be granted access to perform operations on behalf of the identity.
 For corporates, card assignees are created as Authorized Users.
-US-English variant of _Authorised User_. of the identity, and authenticates and operates through the API the same way any other user does.
+US-English variant of _Authorised User_. of the customer, and authenticates and operates through the API the same way any other user does.
 The constraints below apply only to the root userRoot user The individual who creates the identity.
 For corporate identities, the root user needs to be a legal representative of the corporate such as a director or a representative who has the power of attorney over the company.
 For consumer identities, the root user is the owner of the identity.
 Every identity must always have one root user.:

 • Always Admin.
 The root userRoot user The individual who creates the identity.
 For corporate identities, the root user needs to be a legal representative of the corporate such as a director or a representative who has the power of attorney over the company.
 For consumer identities, the root user is the owner of the identity.
 Every identity must always have one root user. is created with the Admin role, and this role can't be removed.